stanfordnmbl/mobile-gaitlab/README.md

 ## Demo

-To test our code follow [this notebook](https://github.com/stanfordnmbl/mobile-gaitlab/blob/master/demo/demo.ipynb)
+To test our code follow [this notebook](https://github.com/stanfordnmbl/mobile-gaitlab/blob/master/demo/demo.ipynb).
+To run the demo you'll need a computer with an NVIDIA GPU, [NVIDIA docker](https://github.com/NVIDIA/nvidia-docker), and Python 3.7.

 ## Training

 To train neural networks from scratch, using our large dataset of preprocessed videos, use [training scripts from this directory](https://github.com/stanfordnmbl/mobile-gaitlab/tree/master/training).
+To run the training code you need a computer with a GPU and Python 3.7.

 ## License